Meet our stars

-Cancer Research UK’s Kids & Teens Star Awards, previously known as the Little Star Awards, recognise the courage of children diagnosed with cancer.
-Last year, more than 600 children were nominated to receive the special trophy and pack.
+The Cancer Research UK for Children & Young People Star Awards, previously known as the Kids & Teens Star Awards, recognise the courage of children diagnosed with cancer.
+Last year, more than 500 children were nominated to receive the special trophy and pack.
 Meet some of our past winners:

 Meet Anne, who was diagnosed with Acute lymphoblastic leukaemia or ALL in January 2004.

 Rayaan was diagnosed with acute lymphoblastic leukaemia in April 2016 when he was just two years old.
 He had to celebrate his birthday in hospital and has had months of chemotherapy and lost his hair.

 His mum Aneesa nominated him for the Star Award and said: “The Star Awards really offer encouragement for children going through cancer.
 I think they are a great idea.
 Throughout everything, he smiled through every step.
 He’s my star and is very brave.”

 Sorrelle was diagnosed with acute lymphoblastic leukaemia in August 2015 when she was just 10 months old.
 She has now finished treatment and has regular check-ups but started nursery in August 2017.
 Her mum Gemma said she was delighted with her Star Awards pack.

 Gemma said: “The Star Award gave us all a real boost at such a difficult time and Sorrelle always wants to show the trophy to people.
 In her words, she said ‘this my star for being a brave girl Mummy’.
 These words mean so much to me!”